ironsheep/P2-vscode-langserv-extension/TASKS-User-RPi.md

 sudo make install INSTALL=/opt/flexprop
 ```

-### Installing PNut_TS
+### Installing PNut-TS

-On the Raspberry Pi platform we get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut_TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown, and unpacking the zip file to produce a `pnut_ts` folder containing the new compiler and its documents.
+On the Raspberry Pi platform we get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut-TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown, and unpacking the zip file to produce a `pnut_ts` folder containing the new compiler and its documents.

 **NOTE**: _The PNut\_TS tool-set does not have a standard install location on Windows.
 So we will likely have many locations amongst all of us P2 users.
 You have to take note of where you installed it and then adjust the following examples to point to where your binaries ended up on your file system.
 Alternatively, it should be safe to just follow what I do in these instructions explicitly.
 This has the benefit that more of us will be able to help each other out with tools problems as more of us will be set up the same._

 Next we move this new version into place.

-#### Install PNut_TS: RaspiOS
+#### Install PNut-TS: RaspiOS

-Architecture specific PNut_TS .zip files available for RPIi/Linux:
+Architecture specific PNut-TS .zip files available for RPIi/Linux:

 | Archive Name | Operating System | Architecture | Unpack Leaves
 | --- | --- | --- | --- |
 | linux-arm64.zip | Linux, RPi | Arm 64 bit | pnut_ts/
 | linux-x64.zip| Linux | Intel x86-64 bit | pnut_ts/

-Get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut_TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown.
+Get the latest binaries by downloading a `{os-arch}.zip` file from the [PNut-TS Releases](https://github.com/ironsheep/PNut-TS/releases) page under the [Assets] dropdown.

 We are making a new program install location in these steps.
 We are going to use the same root directory as FlexProp.
 So, unzip the downloaded file and move the new folder into place: